My HIFE CPP Experience

 CPP Student Tasks By Grade Level

-This time oPicture14f year, everyone starts thinking some about summer.
+This time of year, everyone starts thinking some about summer.
 While school is out, it is a great time for students to work on preparing for their major.
 Now is the time for them to start thinking about it.
 Below are some tasks on which students need to focus.

 Ninth Grade